 Email & Storage

-On February 5, 2024, former faculty and staff Google Workspace accounts will be set to 0 GB, meaning you will no longer receive new emails and will only have access to files to remove or migrate them elsewhere.
+On February 5, 2024, former faculty and staff Google Workspace accounts will be set to 0 GB, meaning you will only have access to files to remove or migrate them elsewhere.
+In the days following February 5, emails will no longer be sent or received.
 In May 2024, your Google Workspace account will be removed.
 You will lose all files or emails in the account if you chose not to move them and they will not be recoverable.
 Former faculty and staff are encouraged to take action now, using the Google Takeout tool or export to another Google account.

 Eventually, all current faculty and staff using @g.clemson.edu email addresses will be migrated to @clemson.edu addresses with Microsoft Exchange.
 Employees should consider setting up their Exchange email accounts when convenient prior to the migration deadline, to be announced at a later date.